SMC-AAU-CPH/smc-cph.github.io/_posts/2021-05-15-paulgk-portable-portal.md

 <br>

-## Relevance to MCT
+## Relevance to SMC

-In MCT we focus on video-communication technology primarily as it relates to music.
+In SMC we focus on video-communication technology primarily as it relates to music.
 However, the applications go well beyond music, as we are all quite aware of from the last year and a half that we’ve spend on Zoom.
 While the focus of this thesis is not explicitly on telematic music, networked musical collaboration, or music education, the Portable Portal could certainly be used for these ends, particularly in rural and remote areas that suffer from poor power and internet infrastructure.
 The reason that it is not the focus of this thesis is simply that online musical collaboration is not a major area of concern for Speak Up For The Poor, whereas passing national English language exams is.
 It’s felt that the importance of this mission overshadows the potential musical uses of the PP, though any musical applications are, of course, a welcome side-effect.

 <br>